- Alumni & Donors

 You should start the application process as early as December the year before you start at Sciences Po.

 - Sciences Po grants a full tuition fee waiver to students with disabilities recognised by the Disability Rights Commission (CDAPH) or mentioned in article L5212-13 of the Labour Code.
+This full tuition fee waiver applies to students enrolled in undergraduate and graduate programmes, excluding fixed fees programmes.
+Students admitted to the Master in One Year wishing a revision of the amount of their tuition fees must apply to their school directly.

 - For foreign students with disabilities, the fee waiver may apply upon presentation of a temporary certificate from the University Preventive Medicine Service (SIUMPPS).